Analogy-LogViewer/Analogy.LogViewer/README.md

 This allows adding any logs formats and/or custom modification of logs before presenting the data in the UI Layer.

 Currently working on:
-- [ ] Colaboration like feature: abilit to send log messages to gRPC/WCF service and/or between data providers [Issue #119](https://github.com/Analogy-LogViewer/Analogy.LogViewer/issues/119)
+- [ ] collaboration-like feature: abilit to send log messages to gRPC/WCF service and/or between data providers [Issue #119](https://github.com/Analogy-LogViewer/Analogy.LogViewer/issues/119)

 Some features of this tool are: